The Selecter at Islington Assembly Hall

 Photos: Dimitris Amvrazis

-For further information about The Selecter and future events visit here.
+For further information and future events visit The Selecter’s website here.